tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

   that `extend` keeps all fields as is, whereas `put` reorders fields and performs an explicit projection with the provided fields.

+- We don't have functions in TQL. *Yet*.
+It's one of our most important roadmap items at the time of writing, so stay tuned.

 ### Bytes transferred over time by service

 Splunk: